coreeng/java-zero-code-otel-file-template/readme.md

 ## Get started with make

-The simpliest way to get started once the above dependencies have been installed.
+Make is the simpliest way to get started once the above dependencies have been installed.
+You can run the demo with either alloy or the otel-collector.

 ### Alloy